nonoche2/the-macOS-game-workaround-repo/README.md

 > [!CAUTION]
 > Limitations should be kept in mind.
 For example, [UTM does not support any GPU acceleration](https://mac.getutm.app/).
 Also, while you technically can use some tools to virtualize Windows x86 on Apple Silicon, there will be a huge performance penalty.
 For this reason, almost all the tools above only support Windows for ARM on Apple Silicon.
 This means you would need to verify your game will run on that version of the operating system without issue.

+### <a id="dual-booting"></a>Dual Booting

+#### Windows (Intel-Only)
+Intel-based Macs can boot Windows like any other PC thanks to [Boot Camp](https://support.apple.com/us-en/guide/bootcamp-control-panel/bcmp29b8ac66/mac).
+This will run any Windows game.

+> [!NOTE]
+> Apple Silicon-based Macs cannot boot Windows, though Apple has said it is open to making Boot Camp available to run Windows for ARM, pending Microsoft's approval.

+#### Linux
+Additionally, Intel-based Macs can dual-boot on [Batocera](https://batocera.org/), a Linux distribution centered around launching emulators and ROMs with a dedicated interface.
+Apple Silicon based Macs can dual-boot on [Asahi Linux](https://asahilinux.org/), which allows running Windows games with Proton translation right from within Steam.
+However, this is essentially using translation layers on a different operating system.

 ## <a id="games-available-on-other-platforms"></a>Games Available on Other Platforms